STICKER1998/Digital_Tools_for_Finance/Homework-1.md

   echo "$1"
   ./runner.sh hello
 ```
-We can use the cron arrangement, i.e., * * * * * runner.sh
+We can use the cron arrangement, i.e., * * * * * runner.sh;

-Each star refers to the Minute, Hour, Day of Month, Month, Day of Week respectively.
+Each star refers to the Minute, Hour, Day of Month, Month, Day of Week respectively;

-We hope to run the runner.sh every second day at 17:00, only need to use 0 17 */2 instead of the first three stars.
+We hope to run the runner.sh every second day at 17:00, only need to use 0 17 */2 instead of the first three stars;